 As Option sellers collect premiums from buyers in exchange for the right to buy or sell an underlying asset.
 The premium is their profit, which they keep if the option expires worthless.

-2: Time Decay is in Their Favor
+2: Time Decay in Options

 Options have an expiration date, and they lose value over time.
 This is known as time decay.
 Option sellers earn profit by selling options with a short expiration date.
 As the option approaches expiration, its value decreases, allowing the seller to keep more of the premium.